- THEME PARK

-Tayto Park offers a reduced entry rate of €12 and wristband at the reduced rate of €14.
+Pricing & Tickets : Tayto Park offers a reduced entry rate of €12 and wristband at the reduced rate of €14.
 This rate is available to both adults and children with disabilities/special needs.
-1 accompanying carer may enter the Park Free of charge (wristband not included) to assist the guest.
+1 accompanying carer may enter the Park free of charge (wristband not included) to assist the guest.
 If more than one carer is required, we are happy to provide all carers with free access to our park, if evidence (a headed letter or card ) can be presented at the entrance kiosks.

-Special needs entry you can enter the Park via the member’s entrance on the left hand side of the admissions building
+Additional needs entry : Please enter the Park via the member’s entrance on the left hand side of the admissions building

 If you wish to purchase a membership with wristbands , the carer will have entry FOC but will be charged the cost of the wristband.